intel/nauta/docs/installation-and-configuration/README.md

 - Installs the Nauta server-side application on your new Kubernetes cluster, and starts the system running.

 Completing all of the above takes some time.
-We are working on streamling the process.
+We are working on streamlining the process.

 # Document Flow